davidtgillard/fsharp-coverage-corrector/README.md

 To run the tool, the command must be provided with:
 1. The path to an input coverage file in cobertura format, specified with `--coverage-file`.
 2. The path to the .fsproj file specified with `--project-file`, which provides the referenced source code against which corrections will be made.
+Multiple `--project-file` options may be included.
 3. A path for an output file, to be created.

 Example of usage: